YGOhappy123/Inverted-Index-Implementation/README.md

 # Inverted Index Implementation

-This project implements a basic inverted index for text files, allowing efficient search for terms and ranked retrieval based on word frequencies and weights.
+This project implements a basic inverted index data structure for text files, allowing efficient search for terms and ranked retrieval based on word frequencies and weights.

 ## Features